 USB Firmware Compilation

-Connect to Host Computer
+Connect to the Host Computer

 Below is an introduction on how to compile the firmware: